PaulFrankling/proper_clobber/TESTING.md

 ##### Bug 5

 * During the testing process, the increment and decrement buttons weren't disabling when the quantity was at 1 or 10 on the basket page.
+This meant the user could increase/decrease the quantity as much as possible.
 Eventually the issue was resolved and extensively tested to ensure no bugs were still present.

 #### Known Bugs